inorrr/cousera_learning/generative_ai_with_large_language_models/notes.md

 ### Introduction to LLMs and the generative AI project lifecycle

+- Gen AI is a subset of traditional ML.
+- Base models: GPT = BLOOM > FLAN-T5 > LLaMa > PaLM > BERT, in terms of parameter size.
+- prompt -> model -> completion(output)
+- next word perdiction is the base logic behind many tasks in text generation.
+For example, write essay with given prompt, summarization, translation, natural languate to machine code, entity extraction,
+- Connect LLM to external source so that it can perform tasks that it has not be pre-trained on is an ongoing research area.

 ### LLM pre-training and scaling laws

 ## Module 2: Fine-tuning and evaluating large language models